Skip to main content

 Our technologies are designed to make material handling as safe as possible and avoid putting workers at risk.

 Failure of our systems is virtually impossible because we rely on redundancy that keeps up power at all times.
-By this, we are able minimize the risk of injury to your personnel while saving time as well as money along the way.
+This minimizes risk of injury to your personnel while saving time and money along the way.
 Put your trust in TRUNINGER!

 Main features of our safe lifting magnet solutions